kiiskila-bcgov/fc-madr/docs/adr/20250212-architecture-for-the-icm-error-lookup-tool.md

 ### Consequences

-- Good, because it leverages existing Klamm infrastructure for data management
+- Good, because it uses existing Klamm infrastructure for data management
 - Good, because it maintains a clear separation between data management and presentation
 - Good, because it eliminates the need for maintaining a separate database system
 - Good, because it enables future flexibility to switch data sources without affecting the frontend